lxlee1102/falcon-plus/cmdocker/README.md

 ## building open-falcon modules docker image

-`the latest version in docker hub is v0.2.1`
+`the latest version in docker hub is v0.2.1-dt1.2.1`

 ##### 1. Building and running a builder to compile open-falcon in alpine
 ```

-    ## start mysql in container
+    ## start mysql in container by cammands, and a pure DB will be created.
     docker run -itd \
         --name falcon-mysql \
         -v /home/work/mysql-data:/var/lib/mysql \